Ira: Efficient Transaction Replay for Distributed Systems: Ethereum: A case study

 This $\IoComputeRatio{}$:$1$ of I/O-to-compute ratio has a critical implication: optimizing state access patterns yields far greater performance gains than optimizing EVM execution.
-Even a modest reduction in I/O latency—through caching, prefetching, or sequential access patterns—can substantially accelerate block validation.
+Reduction in I/O latency through caching, prefetching, or sequential access patterns can significantly accelerate block validation.

 \parhead{\#2.
-Storage dominates I/O} \Cref{tab:op-distribution} and \Cref{fig:op-distribution} show the distribution of state operations within the I/O operations in our trace.
+Storage dominates I/O} \Cref{tab:op-distribution} shows the distribution of state operations in our trace\iffullversion{} (\Cref{fig:op-distribution} in the appendix shows the per-block breakdown)\fi.
 Storage operations (\texttt{SLOAD} and \texttt{SSTORE}) account for $\StorageOpsPct{}\%$ of all state accesses.
-Call operations, while numerous, result in negligible bytecode I/O ($\sim1$ KB/block) because bytecode is immutable and cached effectively by the client.
-Account metadata queries comprise less than $1\%$ of operations.
+Call operations, while numerous, contribute minimal I/O overhead: contract bytecode is loaded once per contract and cached in memory, so repeated calls to the same contract incur no disk I/O. Account metadata queries comprise less than $1\%$ of operations.

 The read-write ratio for storage operations is $\StorageRwRatio{}:1$ ($\SloadCount{}$ \texttt{SLOAD}s vs.\ $\SstoreCount{}$ \texttt{SSTORE}s), indicating that reads dominate the workload.
 Since reads benefit directly from cache hits while writes must persist regardless, this ratio suggests significant caching potential.